arnavsachdeva594/60-In-120/hex2048/README.md

 💾 Built with clean, modular Pygame architecture

 🧩 Gameplay Instructions
-Use arrow keys (or WASD) to slide tiles in any of the six hex directions.
+Use arrow keys or WASD to slide tiles in one of six hexagonal directions.

-When two tiles with the same number touch, they merge into one!
+When two tiles with the same number touch, they merge into one.

 The goal?
-Create a tile with the number 2048... or keep going for a higher score!
+Create a tile with the number 2048… or keep playing to go even higher!

 🧠 Learning Goals
-This project was built as part of a 60 Projects in 120 Days challenge to improve:
+This project was created as part of a 60 Projects in 120 Days challenge to improve:

-Game architecture and state management
+🎮 Game architecture and state management

-Custom tile-based rendering on non-square grids
+🔷 Custom tile-based rendering on non-square (hex) grids

-Pygame animations and event handling
+⚙️ Pygame animations and event handling

 ✨ Future Improvements
-High score tracking and leaderboard
+🏆 High score tracking and leaderboard

-Touchscreen support for mobile devices
+📱 Touchscreen support for mobile devices

-Sound effects and tile animations
+🔊 Sound effects and smoother animations

-Save/load game state
+💾 Save/load game state functionality